 What The Camera Can’t Consider (But You Must)

 The camera can’t differentiate between your subject and its background.
 It further assumes that everything you might be interested in is at the same gray level.
 That’s fine if it happens to be true.
-But if they are not the same level, and if you go from a close up of the black bear (in an obviously lighter background) to a general landscape shot that includes the bear, then you might need to change the exposure compensation, or you might want to change your metering mode.
+But if they are not the same level, and if you go from a close up of the black bear (in an obviously lighter background) to a general landscape shot that includes the bear, then you might need to change the exposure compensation.
+Or you might want to change your metering mode.

 Metering Modes